 It’s no secret that owning a horse is expensive.
 The question I pose is this?
 What is the most basic of care your horse should receive to be it’s healthiest?
-Do you consider sports massage part of your animal’s regular wellness plan?
+Do you consider massage therapy a part of your animal’s regular wellness plan?

 We all know that many horse owners would eat Ramen noodles so their horse can have medical treatments due to injury.
 Our animals often come first, as they should since they depend on us for their very survival.
 We have a responsibility when we adopt, train, or buy any animal to act in their best interests.